Do you pierce with a needle or a piercing gun?

 I’ve got a bump on my piercing.
 What should I do?

+There are ways to get rid of the dreaded bump.
 Most likely you have got a hypertrophic scar tissue developed on your piercing.
 It could also be a local minor infection, like an abscess.
 Please come by or send me pictures for advice here to know what we are dealing with.

 A hypertrophic scar usually goes away by itself as the piercing completes the healing.
 This is not dangerous.
 It is just more dreadful to look at.
 There are a lot of dfferent tips of topical apply of: